- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

 Reported cases of HIV cure or remission

 The first rigorously investigated case of a cure was Timothy Ray Brown, who underwent a stem cell transplant to treat leukaemia in 2006, stopped antiretroviral treatment during cancer treatment and has subsequently shown no trace of HIV on numerous highly sensitive tests.
 Researchers think he cleared HIV because the cancer treatment eliminated HIV-infected T-cells and the stem cell transplant repopulated his body with cells resistant to HIV infection.
 The stem cell donor had naturally occurring resistance to HIV infection due to the lack of CCR5 receptors on their immune system cells.
+Timothy Ray Brown died in 2020 following a recurrence of leukemia.

 Researchers stress that these are unusual cases and attempts to replicate them in other people undergoing cancer treatment have failed to date.
 Stem cell transplants are risky for the recipient and not a suitable form of treatment for people without cancer.